ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-This is a quick textual overview of what we just covered ...
+Here's a quick textual summary of all those diagrams ...

 {{% /note %}}

 ---